JEKO10/Giphy-clone/README.md

 ## Project task

-One of my first projects created using React.
-This is my first time working with third-party API.
-I used Giphy API to make a Giphy clone.
+One of the first projects I created using React.
+This is my first time working with a third-party API.
+I used the Giphy API to make a Giphy clone.

 ## Project overview